RonniKahalani/eeg-commander/docs/PARTNERS.md

 Contact: Boris Goldstein.

 ## Learning Is Living (Software Engineering & Life)
-An open learning community sharing insights into a aspects of life and playful software enginnering.
+An open learning community sharing insights into all aspects of life and playful software enginnering.

 The main contributor to the EE Commander open-source development project.